SongProOrg/songpro.org/source/index.html.md

 - Bridge
 - Outro

-You can name them however you please.
+But you can name them however you please.

 ### Lyrics & Chords

-Chords are anything contains inside of brackets, such as `C#m7` and lyrics are words by themselves or around chords.
+Chords are anything contained inside of brackets, such as `C#m7`.
+Lyrics are words by themselves or around chords.

 ```
 You'll be [Asus4]safe in [A7]here